-Coat Color: Brown ticked tabby, black grizzled ticked tabby, or black
+Coat Colors: Black, brown, brown ticked tabby, black grizzled ticked tabby

 |Tendency to Vocalize||Medium|